docker-archive/dcus-hol-2016/open-source/README.md

 We have now built a new container image using the Dockerfile and the contents of the directory that we cloned from GitHub.
 Next we will push the image to a registry so that it can be stored and even used by other people.

-With the Docker client, log in with your Docker Hub credentials.
+Login with your Docker ID to push and pull images from Docker Hub.
+If you don't have a Docker ID, head over to https://hub.docker.com to create one.

 ```
 docker login
-Login with your Docker ID to push and pull images from Docker Hub.
-If you don't have a Docker ID, head over to https://hub.docker.com to create one.
 Username: markchurch
 Password:
 Login Succeeded